 - A recent study revealed an estimate of 1000 fires started due to pet-related causes each year.

-- With July being a month marked by heat, dry grass, and outdoor fires (not to mention fireworks) throughout the country, the AKC and ADT have been raising awareness since 2008 with National Pet Fire Safety Day, July 15th.
+- With July being a month marked by heat, dry grass, and outdoor fires (not to mention fireworks) throughout the country, the AKC and ADT have been raising awareness since 2008 with National Pet Fire Safety Day on July 15th.

 Having a fire safety plan is key for any household—but what should the plan be for your dog?
 Use this informative guide for helpful advice on pets and fire safety.